 Many states in which we operate also require home infusion companies to be licensed as home health agencies.
-We believe we materially comply with these laws.
+We believe we are compliant with these laws in all material respects.
 If our infusion locations become subject to new licensure requirements, are unable to maintain required licenses or if states place burdensome restrictions or limitations on home health agencies or home nursing agencies, our infusion locations' ability to provide nursing services in some states would be limited, which could have an adverse impact on our business.